low carb mexican stuffed peppers

 Cook the Stuffed Peppers

-- Now it’s time to cook the Low Carb Mexican Stuffed Peppers.
-So, without covering them again (which would stick to the cheese) pop the dish back into the microwave and microwave them until they are nice and soft and the cheese is completely melted.
+- Without covering them again (which would stick to the cheese) pop the dish back into the microwave and microwave them until they are nice and soft and the cheese is completely melted.
 This takes about two or three minutes!

 - Note, they’ll be really hot when they come out of the microwave, so let them sit for a moment so you don’t burn your mouth.
 (You can browse on Zappos while you wait.
 I won’t judge.)